Antarctic Air-Cruises

 Sea Voyages

-Our sea voyages to Antarctica and the sub-Antarctic islands are high-end wilderness adventures, not cruises.
-All of these trips are onboard our new and most modern polar vessels, Magellan Explorer and Ocean Nova, feeling like a private yacht.
-This small expedition ship gives you privileged access to Antarctica, South Georgia, and the Falkland Islands.
+Our sea voyages to Antarctica and the sub-Antarctic islands are high-end wilderness adventures.
+Think expedition cruises!
+All of these trips are onboard our small vessels, feeling like a private yacht.
+Our small expedition ship gives you privileged access to Antarctica, South Georgia, and the Falkland Islands.